deviousname/2.5D-Star-field-engine/README.md

 # Generative Universe v1.2.2

-Generative Universe is a procedural simulation of a dynamic and expansive 2D universe with interactive celestial objects.
+Generative Universe is a procedural simulation of a 2D universe.

 ## Controls